fredericlemoine/golaxy/README.md

 A first implementation of basic functions to call the [Galaxy](https://usegalaxy.org/) API in [Golang](https://golang.org/).

 # Example of usage

+## Launch a single tool and monitor its execution

 ```go
 package main